Healthdirect Free Australian health advice you can count on.

 What causes female pattern hair loss?

-Genetics usually plays a part in the development of female pattern hair loss.
-You can inherit these genes from one or both of your parents.
+Genetics usually play a part in the development of female pattern hair loss.
+You can inherit genes for female pattern hair loss from one or both of your parents.
+Not all females who experience hair loss have a family history of baldness.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.